-With Release SyncType set to Stop Wait, if there is already something playing to sync to, the current riff will wait for what is playing to stop before releasing.
-This way you can trigger the riff to stop ahead of time, and have it start in sync at the release (stopping) of the riff, arpeggiator, or song that you are syncing to.
+With Release Type set to Stop Wait, if there is already something playing to sync to, the current riff will wait for what is playing to stop before releasing.
+This way you can trigger the riff to stop ahead of time, and have it stop in sync at the release (stopping) of the riff, arpeggiator, or song that you are syncing to.
 The difference from Stop is that if there is nothing playing to sync to, the riff will not stop when released.
-If the riff or song that you are syncing to is already running, Stop Wait behaves just like Stop.
+If the riff, arpeggiator, or song that you are syncing to is already running, Stop Wait behaves just like Stop.

-Note: For all Release SyncType settings except Stop, Start Wait and Stop Wait, a riff can sync its release with its self.
-For example, you could use riff 1 and sync it to its self by setting Riff 1 for the Release SyncZone parameter.
-Then, if you set Down Beat for the Release SyncType parameter, when released the riff would always wait until its next Down Beat to stop.
+Note: For all Release Type settings except Stop, Start Wait and Stop Wait, a riff can sync its release with its self.
+For example, you could use riff 1 and sync it to its self by setting Riff Zone 1 for the Release Master parameter.
+Then, if you set Down Beat for the Release Type parameter, when released the riff would always wait until its next down beat to stop.